erizov/Professor/semester_8/lecture_54_data_modeling/data_governance/README.md

 ## Implementation

-## Often Used ToContenter Information

-Data Governance is employed in combination with related algorithms and patterns.
+## Often Used ToContenter InformatioDatasetata Governance is employed in combination with related algorithms and patterns.

 ## Do Not Confuse With